Torah reading

 Regular public reading of the Torah was introduced by Ezra the Scribe after the return of the Judean exiles from the Babylonian captivity (c.
 537 BCE), as described in the Book of Nehemiah.
 In the modern era, Orthodox Jews practice Torah reading according to a set procedure almost unchanged since the Talmudic era.
 Since the 19th century CE, Reform and Conservative Judaism have made adaptations to the practice of Torah reading, but the basic pattern of Torah reading has usually remained the same:

 As a part of the morning or afternoon prayer services on certain days of the week or holidays, a section of the Pentateuch is read from a Torah scroll.
 On Shabbat (Saturday) mornings, a weekly section (known as a sedra or parashah) is read, selected so that the entire Pentateuch is read consecutively each year.
 On Sabbath afternoons, Mondays, and Thursdays, the beginning of the following Sabbath's portion is read.
-On Jewish holidays, Rosh Chodesh, and fast days, special sections connected to the day are read.
+On Jewish holidays (including chol hamoed, Chanukkah and Purim), Rosh Chodesh, and fast days, special sections connected to the day are read.

 Many Jews observe an annual holiday, Simchat Torah, to celebrate the completion of the year's cycle of readings.

 Origins and history of the practice

 The introduction of public reading of the Torah by Ezra the Scribe after the return of the Judean exiles is described in Nehemiah Chapter 8.
-However, the reading of the Torah three times a week (albeit not as many verses) goes back to the times of Moshe.
+However, the reading of the Torah three times a week (albeit not as many verses) is said to go back to the times of Moses.

 The mitzvah of Torah reading was based on the Biblical commandment of Hakhel (Deuteronomy 31:10–13), by which once every 7 years the entire people was to be gathered, "men, women and children," and hear much of Deuteronomy, the final volume of the Pentateuch, read to them (see the closing chapters of the Talmudic tractate Sotah) by the King.

 Torah reading is discussed in the Mishna and Talmud, primarily in tractate Megilla.

 It has been suggested that the reading of the Law was due to a desire to controvert the views of the Samaritans with regard to the various festivals, for which reason arrangements were made to have the passages of the Pentateuch relating to those festivals read and expounded on the feast-days themselves.